mistershah-numl/Affdiblock_Vercel/readme.md

 ## License

-This project is licensed under the MIT License — add a LICENSE file if missing.
+This project is licensed under the MIT License.

 ---